Consensys/doc.ethsigner/docs/Tutorials/Start-EthSigner.md

 * [web3.js](https://github.com/ethereum/web3.js/)

 !!! note
-    The Ethereum client used in this documentation is Hyperledger Besu but EthSigner can be used with any Ethereum client.
+    The Ethereum client used in this documentation is Hyperledger Besu, but you can use EthSigner with any Ethereum client.

 ## Start Besu